Meet the Commissioners

 Bridge Joyce is a Seattle resident and lawyer committed to social and economic justice.
 Bridge earned a B.A. from Skidmore College and a J.D. from the City University of New York, School of Law.
 During law school, Bridge interned for the Peter Cicchino Youth Project, providing legal services to homeless and street involved LGBTQ young people, and the Sylvia Rivera Law Project, a legal service and advocacy collective working to guarantee that all people are free to self-determine their gender identity and expression, regardless of income or race, and without facing harassment, discrimination, or violence.
 After moving to Seattle from New York, Bridge served for two years on the board of Camp Ten Trees, an LGBTQ and ally youth camp.
 He also volunteers for the pro bono attorney program at The Northwest Immigrant Rights Project, focusing on immigrant visa petitions under the Violence Against Women Act and asylum cases.

-Hill is a native of the Chicago-region where ye attended Northern Illinois University and received a B.A. double majoring in Political Science and Media Communication, with a minor in Gender Studies.
-As an undergrad, Hill served as President of eir University's Lesbian, Gay, Bisexual Transgender student organization, a Representative of the NIU Presidential Commission on Sexual Orientation and Gender Identity, and was a panelist on the NIU LGBT Speakers Bureau.
+Hill is a native of the Chicago-region where he attended Northern Illinois University and received a B.A. double majoring in Political Science and Media Communication, with a minor in Gender Studies.
+As an undergrad, Hill served as President of his University's LGBTQ student organization, a Representative of the NIU Presidential Commission on Sexual Orientation and Gender Identity, and was a panelist on the NIU LGBT Speakers Bureau.
 In addition to being active on campus, Hill volunteered for Youth Outlook, a safe and supportive resource for LGBTQ adolescents.

 Aric grew up in Nebraska and received his B.A. in Religion from Augustana College in Sioux Falls, SD.
 In 2003 he moved to Seattle to work for Lifelong AIDS Alliance and has since worked for Seattle King County Public Health on a variety of research projects and community outreach testing and screening for HIV/STI.
 He completed his M.A. in Public Administration from Seattle University in 2009.
 His current academic work is focused on issues of sexual orientation and gender identity in the context of international human rights with a focus on Africa and the Middle East.
 Aric is currently coordinating HIV research projects out of the Harborview STD Clinic.
 One of his objectives for serving as a commissioner is to increase awareness of sexual, racial, gender, and identity diversity within the local community, at the national level, and internationally.
 In his free time Aric loves exploring music and cinema and is a bookworm.